 Trusting a daycare center with your child is never easy.
 Research and advice from other parents can help ease your worry, but the high turnover rate of these places means constant changes in caretakers or management.

 If your child has been harmed due to any type of negligence, the protective instincts of a parent can make it difficult to restrain your anger, especially after leaving your child with someone you paid and trusted to provide safe and attentive care.
-Nelson & Smith Attorneys at Law understands the anger that comes with knowing your child was harmed by someone you entrusted in his or her care, and we can help.
+Nelson & Smith Attorneys at Law understands the anger that comes with knowing your child was harmed by someone you entrusted in his or her care, and our Macon personal injury lawyers can help.

 Abuse and Neglect

 Daycare centers have a duty of care and legal obligation to provide a safe, clean, and attentively supervised environment for the children in their care.
 While not every injury necessitates legal action, there are several circumstances that most certainly do.
 Some examples of abuse or neglect include:

 - Direct abuse, resulting in bruises, cuts, broken bones or other injuries inflicted by daycare staff or by other children under the supervision of staff members.

 - Dirty environments that result in illness or infection.
 Daycare centers are legally obligated to regularly maintain all of their facilities, and ensure they are routinely cleaned.

 - Willful neglect describes any circumstances in which a child was harmed because the daycare staff responsible for them was not paying attention or disregarding the child’s need for food, water, or general safety.